Any2HRTF/Mesh2HRTF/CONTRIBUTING.rst

 Contributing
 ------------

-Contributions are welcome, and they are greatly appreciated!
+Contributions are welcome and greatly appreciated!
 Every little bit helps, and credit will always be given.

 You can contribute in many ways: